-Special Needs Family Network: (Coming Soon)
+Special Needs Family Network: (NEW!)

 A place where RVHEA Member families homeschooling a child with special needs can connect with one another for support and encouragement.

 Contact the RVHEA Special Needs Representative at:

 to join (for insurance reasons you must be a current RVHEA member).

 Personal Testimonies offered by those who have home educated their children with special needs